gnl42/Bracketeer/README.md

 #### Current supported editors:

 - JDT (java)
 - CDT (C/C++).

 Installation
 ============
 In your Eclipse, go to: Help->Install new software...
-Enter the URL (in "Work with"): **http://chookapp.github.com/ChookappUpdateSite/**
-From the chookapp category, choose any Bracketeer editor support you want (CDT - for C/C++, JDT - for java, etc...).
+Enter the URL (in "Add..."): **https://gnl42.github.io/Bracketeer2-update/** From the chookapp category, choose any Bracketeer editor support you want (CDT - for C/C++, JDT - for java, etc...).
 For example, choosing "Bracketeer CDT support" will install the Bracketeer infrastructure (if not already installed) and the CDT editor support. *It is not advised to install a Bracketeer support for an editor type which is not already installed in your Eclipse (although it shouldn't do any actual harm)*.

 Enjoy.